tatianegercina/FinTech/01-Lesson-Plans/07-SQL/2/LessonPlan.md

     );
   ```

 * The bonus adds additional layers of nested subqueries.
 It requires querying a `rental_id` from the `payment` table, which is then used to query the `inventory_id` from the `rental` table, which is then used to query the `film_id` from the `inventory table`.
-Finally, the top level select statement returns the film titles that pertain to the `film_id` queried up the chain of nested subqueries.
+Finally, the top-level select statement returns the film titles that pertain to the `film_id` queried up the chain of nested subqueries.

   ```sql
   SELECT title